tom-howard/acs6121/docs/course/robot/submission.md

 ## Deadline

-The deadline for submission of your ROS package for this task is **Friday of Week 11 at 10pm** (BST).
+The deadline for submission of your ROS package for this task is **23:59 on Friday of Week 11**.

 You should submit your team's ROS package to Blackboard, by following the steps outlined below.
 You should make **one submission per team**, so nominate one member of the team to do this.